 Steady State Models

-Steady state models may be used early in the design process to identify possible sources of noise and to mitigate against them.
-STAR-CCM+ provides the Curle, Proudman and Goldstein axisymetric noise source models which may be used in RANS simulations.
+Steady state models can be used early in the design process to quickly identify possible sources of noise.
+STAR-CCM+ provides the Curle, Proudman and Goldstein axisymmetric noise source models which may be used in RANS simulations.
 The Linearized Euler equation (LEE) and Lilley noise source model are available for synthesized fluctuations - stochastic noise generation and radiation (SNGR).
 The steady state models also include functionality for estimating mesh cut-off frequencies in order to identify areas where additional mesh refinement may be needed.